dougEfresh/openssh-portable/README.md

 # OpenSSH Honey pot

-Patched OpenSSH server captures passwords and stores them or sends them to a REST api
+Patched OpenSSH that logs passwords or sends them to a REST api

 [![Build Status][ci-img]][ci]